 During Sunday morning worship children’s church is available for ages 6 months through 12 years.
 In the Discovery Zone your children will learn about God in a fun and safe educational environment.
 Drop your kids off at 9:30am and go get your worship on!

 You are welcome to bring your infant into the main sanctuary!

 If your child begins to cry during service, a sanctuary servant (usher) will politely ask you to visit the Crying Baby Room in the rear of the sanctuary.
 This is necessary because our services are broadcast internationally via internet livestream, radio & public access television.

 We also want to be mindful of others who may be distracted from the preached word.
 This room features one-way glass for your feeding and baby changing needs.

 At most churches people head for their cars immediately after the benediction.
 At New Vision, people hang out in the building.
 Hungry?
 You can grab a bite to eat at one of our member-owned restaurants on campus.
 Cuisine options include Jamaican, salads, wraps, soul food and desserts.

 Depending on the athletic season, we display the headlining Sunday afternoon football or basketball game on screens throughout the building.
-Kids shoot hoops outside on the basketball court, while teens jam on the musical instruments in the sanctuary.
+Kids shoot hoops outside on the basketball court, while teens hang out in the cafe.
 Time after service is important to our culture for building relationships with our brothers and sisters in Christ.